harpur/GenomeR/README.md

 GenomeR
 =======
-This is, for the time, a directory containing scripts I use day-to-day for dealing with genomic data in R. It is updated often, but assume all scripts and functions, are works-in-progress unless otherwise stated
+This is, for the time, a directory containing scripts I use day-to-day for dealing with genomic data in R. It is updated often, but assume all scripts and functions are works-in-progress unless otherwise stated

 ###VCFFunctions.r
 Functions for dealing with VCF files in R